For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Tools and Dashboards

 Dedicated flippening watch websites track the ETH/BTC market cap ratio.
 These sites display countdown metrics and historical trends.
-CoinMarketCap and CoinGecko provide real-time market cap comparisons.
+Real-time market cap comparisons are offered by CoinMarketCap and CoinGecko.

 Key Indicators to Watch